tallforasmurf/byteplay/README.md

 See also the Bytecode Assembler and the ASTRoid modules on pypi, but neither is well-documented and they aren't updated to Python 3.

+## Why this fork?

+I (tallforasmurf) would like to play with byteplay on Python 3, which the original does not support.
+I've made this fork (by export from code.google.com) to investigate the possibility of converting it to Python 3.

+The file byteplay3.py is my edited version for Python 3.
+**At this time byteplay3 is a work in progress**.

+The file byteplay.py is the original code by Noah.
+It supports Python 2.7 and before.
+It is probably identical to the code available on pypi (linked above) but you should not depend on that.
+Get the original when working with Python 2.x.

+TODO: When/if byteplay works with Python3,
+Ryan Kelly's Promise package (https://github.com/rfk/promise/) which is based on byteplay, could also be brought to Python 3, and possibly extended.

 ## Changes from the original...

 I (tallforasmurf) am making the following changes in the API of